Multarix/DnD-NPC/README.md

 		"gender": String, // The gender of the NPC "alignment": String, // The alignment of the NPC "age": Number, // The age of the NPC
-		"level": Number // The level of the NPC.
+		"background": String, // The type of background that this NPC has "level": Number // The level of the NPC.
 This should always be level 1 },
 	"race": {